-Careers in the exciting fields of law enforcement, anti-terrorism, corrections, criminal lab science, customs, asset protection, and juvenile justice are more popular than ever.
+Careers in the exciting fields of law enforcement, corrections, probation and parole, crime scene investigations, forensics, court and social services, homeland security, and private and corporate security are more popular than ever.
 A criminal justice minor allows you the flexibility to apply your degree to a variety of careers like these.
 You’ll gain a basic understanding of the nature and causes of crime.
-You’ll learn about criminal justice systems - from law enforcement and judicial systems, to probation and corrections.
-Consider a career in forensic computing when paired with a computer science degree, or work in a crime lab when paired with chemistry.
-Perhaps helping at-risk youth as a case worker is more to your calling.
-Then consider adding a criminal justice minor to human service counseling, sociology, or the social sciences.
-The options are endless - how will you make your mark?
+You’ll learn about criminal justice system - from law enforcement and judicial systems, to probation and corrections.
+Consider a career in technology as a forensics investigator (when

 Required Courses: 21

 A minor must include a minimum of 12 hours unduplicated by your major(s) and minor(s).

 - CJA 105 Introduction to Criminal Justice (3)

 - CJA 203 Police and Society or CJA 226 Criminal Investigation (3)

 - CJA 320 Correctional Institutions or CJA 325 Community Based Corrections (3)